alexchabert/electric-arc-simulation/README.md

 ---------------------------------------------General Infos-------------------------------------------------------------

-'R_AC' and 'RL_DC' folders allow to reproduce the curves presented in [cite publication][submitted to IEEE].
+'R_AC' and 'RL_DC' folders contain the codes to reproduce the curves presented in [cite publication][submitted to IEEE].

 Loading paths for experimental data are relative (data should be kept in the code repertory).